ZenuSus/settings-menu/README.md

 2. Go to folder, wheres this cloned repo located
 3. Run the install script (`bash setup.sh`)
 4. Now, you can run this by using the `setmenu` command
+5. If you want to update, run the `update.sh` script

 > [!NOTE]
 > Don't forget to install dependencies: `nmcli` and `fastfetch`.